12 Aug 2024

 Although the meaning of the term is relatively straightforward, its application and the considerations it raises can leave those thinking of using it feeling uncertain.

-One of our Winns Wills, Probate, and Trust team solicitors, Josef Lythe, discusses the uses and benefits of a Deed of Variation.
+One of our Winns Wills, Probate, and Trust team solicitors, Josef Lythe, discusses the uses and benefits of a Deed of Variation, with other key and related topics being covered as we seek to provide an informative look at the use of this deed.

 Uses of a Deed of Variation